nordic-institute/harmony-common/doc/harmony-ap_logging_user_guide.md

     ```bash
     docker compose -p ap-centralized-logging up -d
     ```
-3. After the environment is started, which can take some time, you can access Kibana by opening a web browser and navigating to `http://localhost:5601`.
+3. After the environment is started, you can access Kibana by opening a web browser and navigating to `http://localhost:5601`.
 You can log in with following credentials:
    - Username: `elastic`
    - Password `elasticchangeme`, unless you have changed it in the `.env` file.
 4. Logs will be available by accessing the `Observability` > `Logs` > `Explorer` section.
 This is the direct link: http://localhost:5601/app/observability-logs-explorer.